-4.15 Ensure that Area Superintendents continue to participate in the Rethink Discipline Districts webinars and-or related national, professional development opportunities. □Planning ■Implementing □Complete Attendance and evidence of participation.
-Focus for Black Students 4.16 Closely monitor district policy that no more than 10 days of Out-of-School Suspension (OSS) is given for one semester for regular education students and no more than 10 days is given for the entire year for ESE students. □Planning ■Implementing □Complete # of OSS given for more than 10 days cumulative (by semester) disaggregated by race, gender and type of infraction # and % of OSS given for more than 10 days cumulative, disaggregated by race, gender and type of infraction (by semester) Did the district policies and procedures that were designed to limit suspension days and arrests reduce the number and/or percentage for all students and what was Individualized Tier 3 Support 4.17 Ensure procedure is followed that no elementary students are suspended without consulting with Area Superintendent. □Planning ■Implementing □Complete # of elementary students suspended (by month) disaggregated by race, gender and type of infraction # and % of elementary students suspended, disaggregated by race, gender and type of infraction (by month) the impact for black students?
-4.18 Ensure procedure is followed that no more than 3 days of In-School Suspension (ISS) or OSS is given for any one infraction without approval from Area Superintendent. □Planning ■Implementing □Complete # of ISS or OSS given for one infraction that is more than 3 days disaggregated by race, gender and type of infraction # and % of ISS or OSS given for one infraction that is more than 3 days, disaggregated by race, gender and type of infraction (by semester) Focus for Black Students 4.19 Provide professional development to principals on the use of evidence-based interventions (such as Check-In, Check Out) as a tiered support for black students. □Planning ■Implementing □Complete % leaders trained # of students taking part / districtwide # of black students (broken down by race) who have received repeated suspensions.
+4.15 Ensure that Area Superintendents continue to participate in the Rethink Discipline Districts webinars and-or related national, professional development opportunities.
+PlanningImplementingComplete Attendance and evidence of participation Focus for Black Students Individualized Tier 3 Support 4.16 Closely monitor district policy that no more than 10 days of Out-of-School Suspension (OSS) is given for one semester for regular education students and no more than 10 days is given for the entire year for ESE students. □Planning ■Implementing □Complete # of OSS given for more than 10 days cumulative (by semester) disaggregated by race, gender and type of infraction # and % of OSS given for more than 10 days cumulative, disaggregated by race, gender and type of infraction (by semester) Did the district policies and procedures that were designed to limit suspension days and arrests reduce the number and/or percentage for all students and what was 4.17 Ensure procedure is followed that no elementary students are suspended without consulting with Area Superintendent.
+Planning Implementing Complete # of elementary students suspended (by month) disaggregated by race, gender and type of infraction # and % of elementary students suspended, disaggregated by race, gender and type of infraction (by month) the impact for black students?
+4.18 Ensure procedure is followed that no more than 3 days of In-School Suspension (ISS) or OSS is given for any one infraction without approval from Area Superintendent.
+Planning Implementing Complete # of ISS or OSS given for one infraction that is more than 3 days disaggregated by race, gender and type of infraction # and % of ISS or OSS given for one infraction that is more than 3 days, disaggregated by race, gender and type of infraction (by semester) Focus for Black Students 4.19 Conduct a root cause analysis in high minority schools to determine causes of discipline disparity and to pilot additional interventions. □Planning■Implementing□Complete # of schools identified for review # of interventions piloted # and % of black suspensions across schools in root cause inquiry 4.20 Provide professional development to principals on the use of evidence-based interventions (such as Check-In, Check Out) as a tiered support for black students. □Planning■Implementing□Complete % leaders trained # of students taking part / districtwide # of black students (broken down by race) who have received repeated suspensions.
 Long-Range / Aspirational Targets: Pinellas County Schools has set a goal of decreasing its number of referrals and out-of-school suspensions for black students in support of eliminating or greatly narrowing the discipline disparity gap within 10 years.
 Data Reporting Note: Though the gap is defined by referrals and suspensions, the district will report the data on "types of infractions" that led to suspensions and referrals and suspensions by gender as a way of monitoring the success of district interventions.

-Evaluation Questions: Did the degree of fidelity to Positive Behavioral Interventions and Support (PBIS) increase in schools as evidenced by PBIS Implementation Checklist and Benchmarks of Quality assessments?
+1. Did the degree of fidelity to Positive Behavioral Interventions and Support (PBIS) increase in schools as evidenced by PBIS Implementation Checklist and Benchmarks of Quality assessments?
+Evaluation 2.
 Did an increase in fidelity to Positive Behavioral Interventions and Support (PBIS) lead to a reduction in referral and suspension rates for black learners overall and by type of infraction?
+Questions: 3.
 Did the degree of fidelity in the use of restorative practices increase in schools as evidenced by valid, research assessments?

-4. Did the degree of fidelity in the use of restorative practices reduce referral and suspension rates for black learners overall an by type of infraction?
-7 Bridging the Gap Plan / Pinellas County Schools
+4. Did the degree of fidelity in the use of restorative practices reduce referral and suspension rates for black learners overall and by type of infraction?